-3F1.5 Leakage Performance level - actual ictual This measure is annual average leakage and expressed in megalitres per day (Ml/d).
+Leakage Performance level - actual This measure is annual average leakage and expressed in megalitres per day (MI/d).
 It is reported for NWL's North East appointed region only where it supplies water treated water to its customers, i.e. not its Essex & Suffolk region.
-(2021-22) Annual average leakage measures the volume of water that is lost across the water distribution network when delivering it from water treatment works to customer properties and is defined as the sum of distribution system leakage, including customer supply pipe leakage, plus service reservoir losses and trunk mains leakage measured in megalitres per day (Ml/d).
+(2021-22) Annual average leakage measures the volume of water that is lost across the water distribution network when delivering it from water treatment works to customer properties and is defined as the sum of distribution system leakage, including customer supply pipe leakage, plus service reservoir losses and trunk mains leakage measured in megalitres per day (MI/d).
 It does not include internal plumbing losses (leaks that occur on the customer side of their stop tap).
 Distribution system leakage is calculated by establishing the baseline leakage through minimum night flows.
 Minimum night flows are measured at the District Meter Area ('DMA') level as a minimum flow during the fixed hour period (3am to 4am) when consumption is expected to be at its lowest, and therefore any residual flow after Legitimate Night Use ('LNU') is assumed to be leakage.
-Minimum Night Flow Leakage is calculated as follows: DMA night flow - (LNU x Hour to Day Factor) DMA Night flow is recorded during the fixed period of 3-4 am and measured using DMA "in" and "out" flow meters. • LNU is an average allowance per property based on per capita consumption data and calculated for different property types (measured, unmeasured, household and non-household).
-The LNU rate is multiplied by the number of properties of the corresponding type within each DMA to derive a litres per hour value to deduct from night flow.
-The Hour to Day Factor is applied to account for reduced flow as a result of reducing water pressure within DMAs during night time.
-The pressure is reduced to protect the distribution area from bursts as a pressure - average for the whole 24- hour period.

-Customer supply pipe losses are defined as leakage from customers' pipes between the highway boundary and the customer's stop tap.
+Minimum Night Flow Leakage is calculated as follows: DMA night flow - (LNU x Hour to Day Factor) DMA Night flow is recorded during the fixed period of 3-4 am and measured using DMA "in" and "out" flow meters.
+LNU is an average allowance per property based on per capita consumption data and calculated for different property types (measured, unmeasured, household and non-household).
+The LNU rate is multiplied by the number of properties of the corresponding type within each DMA to derive a litres per hour value to deduct from night flow. result of lower demand during the night.
+It is calculated as average daily pressure divided by night pressure and multiplied by 24 hours.
+Night pressure is calculated as average for the period of 3am to 4am; day Customer supply pipe losses are defined as leakage from customers' pipes between the highway boundary and the customer's stop tap.
 To estimate, NWL have analysed reported leaks for different property types (measured, unmeasured, household and non-household), and monitored a sample of properties to calculate the average supply pipe leakage, which is multiplied by the number of properties of each type to determine total supply pipe leakage.
+Trunk mains are defined as the length of mains between from the start of the distribution system and the flow monitoring zones.
+Transfer mains leakage is estimated based on the length of main, multiplied by the assessed leakage rate per kilometre of main.
+Service reservoir losses have been estimated by measuring the change in depth of reservoir levels for a sample period over a period of time to calculate the volume of water lost over that period.
+Annual average leakage is reported as a post-Maximum Likelihood Estimation (MLE) weighted average MI/day over the year.
+The MLE technique is used to distribute the volume of any unaccounted-for water in the water balance (distribution input compared to water consumption + leakage) calculation.
+Unaccounted for water occurs when the distribution input and the sum of the components of the water balance do not reconcile.
+To reconcile the water balance, the MLE method is used to distribute the unaccounted-for water according to the uncertainty in the components of the water balance through the use of confidence intervals.
+Leakage level - actual level - actual